 If we receive a returned check from our bank for a payment you made, you will be invoiced for the original amount of the check plus a $55 bank fee per check or five percent (5%) of each check amount whichever is greater.
 The payment of the invoiced amount will be due within 10 days of invoice date.
 We will NOT re-submit the original declined check.

 If we receive notification from our bank that your check was marked as Non Sufficient Funds (NSF) we will send you a collection letter by Certified US Mail notifying you of the returned check and outlining the consequences of not honoring payment.
 We understand that things may go wrong once in while.
-To avoid legal action, repayments must be made out to Wag'N O2 Fur Life and mailed to Wag'N O2 Fur Life, 305 SE Chkalov Dr #111-170, Vancouver, WA 98683 within 5 days of receiving notification.
+To avoid legal action, repayments must be made out to Wag'N O2 Fur Life within 5 days of receiving notification.
+Wire Transfer instructions will be provided.

-The total invoice amount, including the bank fee penalty must be in the form of Cashier’s check or Money order.
+The total invoice amount, including the bank fee penalty must be submitted via WIRE TRANSFER.
+NO other form of payment will be accepted.

 Following an instance of Bounced Check, the company will no longer accept personal or company check payments from those customers or entity they represent.